digiltd/oh-rtd-test/How-to-release-openHAB.md

 Follow these steps if you want to release a new version of openHAB.
 Later we plan to leverage the Maven Release Plugin to facilitate these steps.

-1. Pull the latest state from the repository
+1. Pull the latest state from the repository into a fresh and empty directory

         git clone git@github.com:openhab/openhab.git
 1. Open a command-line and go to the `openhab` directory